Overview

 To support volunteers enjoy and succeed in a governance role, Volunteering Queensland has created My Governance Journey.
 Co-designed with the volunteer sector, My Governance Journey provides starting-level information for anyone taking on a governance role within not-for-profit organisations.
 It provides help and support regardless of your experience level – whether you’re still considering joining, are just getting started, if you’re experienced and are now stepping up to take on more leadership roles, or if you’re preparing to handover and invite new people to join your organisation’s governance.

-Discover more at: Volunteering QLD Governance
+Discover more at: Volunteering Queensland Governance

 eLearning